chfaizan2/AI-Powered-CV-Advisor-and-Improvement-Tool/README.md

         Job Description:
         {job_description}

-        I will provide my CV and a job description.
-As an expert, please analyze my CV against the job description and tell me if it aligns well with the job requirements or not.
+        Please analyze my CV against the job description for an AI and ML engineer.
-        Additionally, please suggest what can be added or removed from my CV, and recommend any improvements.
+        Provide feedback on alignment and suggest improvements or changes to enhance my CV.
         """

         # Get recommendation from AI Model